Terms of Service

 • Do not share passwords or access tokens.

-• Enable and maintain multi-factor authentication (2FA) where offered.
+• Enable and maintain multi-factor authentication where offered.

 • Notify us promptly if you suspect unauthorized access.

 You may be able to create an Account and access limited functionality using email or third-party sign-in.
-However, before paid usage (or when required for compliance), we may require you to provide business information such as: legal/business name, registered address, tax/VAT (if applicable), and other details needed for invoicing, fraud prevention, and legal compliance.
+However, before paid usage, or when required for compliance, fraud prevention, invoicing, or abuse prevention, we may require you to provide business information such as legal or business name, registered address, tax/VAT details if applicable, and other details needed for invoicing, compliance, and risk management.

-We may request additional verification and may suspend or restrict provisioning if required information is not provided or cannot be verified.
+We may request additional verification and may suspend or restrict provisioning if required information is not provided, cannot be verified, or appears inaccurate.

-We may allow authentication via third-party identity providers (e.g., Google, GitHub).
+We may allow authentication via third-party identity providers such as Google or GitHub.
 If you use third-party sign-in, you authorize us to receive basic profile information from that provider to create or link your Account.
 We do not receive your third-party password.

 6. Acceptable Use, Compliance, and Risk

 You must comply with the AUP and all applicable laws.
-You must not use the Services for illegal, harmful, or abusive activities, including (without limitation) malware, phishing, unauthorized access, copyright infringement, unlawful processing of personal data, or activities that facilitate fraud.
+You must not use the Services for illegal, harmful, abusive, or high-risk activities, including without limitation malware, phishing, unauthorized access, copyright infringement, unlawful processing of personal data, fraud, or activities that facilitate fraud or abuse.

 6.2 Sanctions and export controls

 You represent and warrant that your use of the Services will comply with applicable Sanctions Laws.
-You must not use the Services if you are located in a jurisdiction subject to comprehensive sanctions (as applicable), or if you are a denied/restricted party under applicable export or sanctions rules.
+You must not use the Services if you are located in a jurisdiction subject to comprehensive sanctions, as applicable, or if you are a denied or restricted party under applicable export or sanctions rules.
 You must not use the Services in a manner that would cause us to violate Sanctions Laws.

 If we reasonably believe your use violates these Terms, the AUP, or applicable law, we may suspend or restrict access to protect the Platform, other customers, third parties, or our compliance posture.